 Optimize your operational brand governance with an opportunity analysis

-At BrandActive, we help our clients reboot their operational brand governance with our brand and marketing operations opportunity analysis.
+At BrandActive, we help our clients reboot their operational brand governance with our marketing and brand operations opportunity analysis.
 As part of the analysis, we look at how you are currently managing your brand across people, process, technology, and training.

 Here are a couple of examples that differ in scope: